WhyNotNatural

 Is B12 or B Complex better?

-Vitamin B12 supplements may be helpful for individuals with low vitamin B12 intake or absorption issues.
+Vitamin B12 supplements may be appropriate for individuals with low vitamin B12 intake or absorption challenges.

 Do vitamins work immediately?

 Supporting healthy nutrient levels may take time.
-Results vary depending on individual health status, diet, lifestyle habits, and consistency of use.
+Results vary based on individual circumstances, dietary habits, lifestyle factors, and consistency of use.

 Low energy can have many possible causes, including stress, poor sleep habits, inactivity, and inadequate nutrient intake.